niharika244/Automated-Attendance-Systemm/My-App/README.md

   # Automated Attendance System

   This is a code bundle for Automated Attendance System.
-The original project is available at https://www.figma.com/design/WLTUBR5nxC1SRHeN3Ynwjk/Automated-Attendance-System.

   ## Running the code

   Run `npm i` to install the dependencies.